-Arthur Griffith, the founder of Sinn Féin and one of the fathers of the Irish Free State, died on this day (August 12) in 1922.
+Arthur Griffith, the founder of Sinn Féin and one of the fathers of the Irish Free State, was born on this day (March 31) in 1871.
 We remember the politician and writer who Michael Collins described as a "mighty force in Ireland."

 Griffith was born of humble means in Dublin.
 Educated by the Irish Christian Brothers, he was a printer and typesetter before joining the Gaelic League (an organization seeking to restore the Irish language to national prominence) during the 1890s.
 He was also a member of the Irish Republican Brotherhood.

 In 1897, Griffith traveled to South Africa, where he lent his support to the Boers on principle, against British expansionism.
 When he returned to Dublin in 1899, he founded the weekly United Irishmen newspaper, a nationalist newspaper whose contributors include Patrick Pearse, Maude Gonne, and Roger Casement.

 Rather than support a violent uprising, Griffith used his newspaper as a propaganda tool to gather support for the newly-formed Sinn Féin party.
 He founded the party on November 28, 1905, on the principle that Ireland could have a self-governing state if the existing Irish MPs withdrew from Westminster and if Ireland could have a balanced national economy by taxing British imports.

 The party steadily gained supporters and in 1913 Griffith joined the Irish Volunteers and was involved in the Howth gun-running scheme.
 By 1916, the popularity of Sinn Féin had increased to the point that even though Griffth took no part in the Easter Rising himself, he was arrested in its aftermath on the assumption by the British authorities that Sinn Féin had sparked the rising.